 - Other common choices for a kitchen garden include tomatoes, chilies, eggplant, bitter gourd, capsicum, and okra.
 However, these plants require much more care and patience.

-- If the space does not get enough sunlight, stick to herbs as these require lesser hours of direct sunlight.
+- If the space does not get enough sunlight, stick to herbs as these require fewer hours of direct sunlight.

 4. Size and Space

 There is no minimum or maximum space needed for a vegetable garden.
 But, since you are here reading on how to start a vegetable garden in a small space, we think you might have a space constraint.